anybass/HONto/README.md

 3. As for the configurable exporter, two .conf files are available.
 Select
 * toc.conf

 for the output file for the table of contents annotation, select *Token* as the instance name and name the file with the following suffix:
 * _toc.txt

 and
 * rel.conf

 for the output file for the rfc and relationship annotation, select *RFC_NE* as the instance name and name the file with the following suffix:
 * _rel.txt

 Those suffixes are important.
 Both files and the *\_raw.txt* file shall be in the same folder as the python script
 * gate_postprocess.py

-This script will output a file with the ending *\_features.json*
+4. Run this script.
+It will output a file with the ending *\_features.json*

-The file shall be modified by inserting a linebreak (\n) after each curly brace.
+5. The file shall be modified by inserting a linebreak (\n) after each curly brace.
 Replace "}," with "},\n" for the subsequent steps.

-Now, you have the input for the clustering script
+6. Now, you have the input for the clustering script
 * concept_formation.py

 and for the classification script
 * concept_prediction.py

-and you are done.
+and after running either of them, you are done.